MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This construction is equivalent to Section 8.3 of {{HSTS}}, point 5.

-If an HTTPS RR query for this "https" URL returns any AliasForm HTTPS RRs, or any compatible ServiceForm HTTPS RRs (see {{mandatory}}), the client SHOULD act as if it has received an HTTP "307 Temporary Redirect" redirect to this "https" URL.
-(Receipt of an incompatible ServiceForm RR does not trigger the redirect behavior.)
+If an HTTPS RR query for this "https" URL returns any AliasMode HTTPS RRs, or any compatible ServiceMode HTTPS RRs (see {{mandatory}}), the client SHOULD act as if it has received an HTTP "307 Temporary Redirect" redirect to this "https" URL.
+(Receipt of an incompatible ServiceMode RR does not trigger the redirect behavior.)
 Because HTTPS RRs are received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they